-- G A Jorgensen Co

-- Generation Construction LLC

-- Gravity Group

-- Green Effects

-- Green River Auto LLC

-- HD Fowler Co

-- His Way Towing

-- Honey Bucket

-- iii.
+- 4. Guidance for choosing Safer Chemical alternatives if there is an opportunity, and ongoing technical support if applicable. - 5.
+Information about Department of Ecology regulations, Dangerous Waste regulations and others, and assistance for determining which regulations and BMPs apply to them. - 6.
+Assistance to becoming a recognized EnviroStars.
+The EnviroStars program includes opportunities to network with other businesses and encourages environmental stewardship. - iii.
 Stewardship.
-Each Permittee shall provide and advertise stewardship opportunities and/or partner with existing organizations (including nonpermittees) to encourage residents to participate in activities or events planned and organized within the community, such as: stream teams, storm drain marking, volunteer monitoring, riparian plantings, and education activities.
+Each Permittee shall provide and advertise stewardship opportunities and/or partner with existing organizations (including non-permittees) to encourage residents to participate in activities or events planned and organized within the community, such as: stream teams, storm drain marking, volunteer monitoring, riparian plantings, and education activities.